canjs/can-define/docs/define.md

 person.first = "Ramiya";
 ```

-The observable properties call [can-observation.add Observation.add] so they can be observed by
+The observable properties call [can-observation-recorder.add ObservationRecorder.add] so they can be observed by
 [can-compute].